andela-ijubril/bucketlist-api/README.md

 ###Bucketlist

-**Create a new bucketlist.
-POST: /api/v1/bucketlist/**
+**Create a new bucketlist.**

+POST: /api/v1/bucketlist/

-you must pass a token for this request
+You must pass a token for this request

 Request body
 ```